Do I have to use Multi-Factor Authentication?

 What does the Duo app cost?

 Duo Mobile is a free download.
 It requires permission for push notifications and to use the camera (since taking a picture of a QR code is part of setup process).
 It uses very little data.
-According to Duo’s online documentation, 500 push notifications in a month (16 a day) would use 1 MB of data (one one-thousandth of a GB). (see https://help.duo.com/s/article/1005?language=en_US ).
+According to Duo’s online documentation, receiving 500 push notifications in a month would use one megabyte (MB) of data.
+More information is available at Duo’s Knowledge Base.

-As long as you are using the Duo app, it can be used to generate a passcode if you do not have cell service or wifi connectivity.
+The Duo Mobile app can be used to generate single-use login passcodes if you do not have cellular service or Wi-Fi connectivity.

 What are my options in a “worst-case” scenario where I have no way to use Duo?

-If you are in a classroom and need access in order to provide instruction, but your primary and secondary methods of 2FA are not functioning properly, you can use the classroom desk phone to call our IT help desk for a bypass code.
+If your primary and secondary methods of MFA are not functioning properly, you can call or drop by an available IT office for a bypass code.

 Why is Duo asking for access to my camera?

-One of the methods for enrolling your account in Duo 2FA utilizes your phone’s camera to finalize registration of your device to setup your Duo account.
+Enrolling your account in Duo utilizes your phone’s camera to finalize registration of your device with Duo.
 During setup, you may be prompted to allow access to your camera for this process.
-After enrollment is complete, you can disable access to the camera under your phone’s settings section.
+After your Duo enrollment is complete, you can disable access to the camera.

 How do I change a method, update a setting, or add a new phone or backup device?